 Creating a backtesting engine will force you to learn quite a few market microstructure aspects that you would otherwise ignore.
 Although it might seem like a trivial exercise, it is strongly recommended to create a backtesting engine and compare the results with an existing one.

-Even if you end up using not the backtester you developed, you will have gained a deeper understanding of the assumptions made by the creators of the engine you choose to use.
+Even if you end up not using the backtester you developed, you will have gained a deeper understanding of the assumptions made by the creators of the engine you choose to use.

 Introduce your own assumptions

 One clear advantage of creating a backtesting engine is that it allows you to introduce tailor-made assumptions that are especially relevant to your trading purposes.
 For example, based on our observations, we could incorporate our own complex logic for calculating slippage.
 Another scenario that requires extensive customization is when backtesting a market-making algorithm with tick-level data.

 Most backtester fail to incorporate some features that could be relevant in some situations.
 For example, most engines don’t contemplate margin calls and short-selling fees.
 Additionally, slippage is commonly calculated as if it were a regular trading fee.